ggobbe/sendgrid-test/README.md

 ## Usage

 ```
-Usage of sendgrid-activities:
+Usage of sendgrid-test:
+  -apiUser string
-  -apiUser="REQUIRED": Username to connect to the SendGrid API
+        Username to connect to the SendGrid API (REQUIRED)
+  -apiKey string
-  -apiKey="all": Password to connect to the SendGrid API
+        Password to connect to the SendGrid API (REQUIRED)
-  -fromEmail="REQUIRED": Sender's email address
-  -toEmail="REQUIRED": Recipient's email address
+  -fromEmail string
+        Sender of the test email (REQUIRED)
+  -toEmail string
+        Recipient of the test email (REQUIRED)
+  -smtpPort string
+        SendGrid SMTP port (default "587")
 ```

 **Example**